 Client testimonials are oh so important when it comes to building trust online.
 If you can add a picture and a name to your testimonials then even better.
 I’d recommend adding testimonials to the important pages of your website such as your homepage, your services page and even your contact page.
 People are much more likely to see it than if you had a page dedicated to testimonials on your website.

 So there you have it, 5 ways to build trust via your website.
 If you are reading this article and feel like you need to improve your website but haven’t a clue where to start then I have something that will help.
-My Power Hour Consulting sessions are ideal if you want expert advice on improving your website.
+My brand clarity calls are ideal if you want expert advice on improving your website.
 We can spend the hour going through your website and I will give actionable steps on how it can be improved.
 Book your power hour today!